AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 ## Delete an update or reply

-Depending on the access&nbsp;your *Workfront administrator* gives you, you might be able to delete updates you added on the Updates tab of an object.
+Depending on the access your `Workfront administrator` gives you, you might be able to delete updates you added on the Updates tab of an object.
 For more information, see&nbsp; [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md#creating-a-new-access-from-scratch) in the article [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

-No *Workfront* user (including the *Workfront administrator*) can delete updates made by another user.
-However, if a user's access level allows them to delete their own updates, the *Workfront administrator* can log in as that user and delete updates they made.
+No `Workfront` user (including the `Workfront administrator`) can delete updates made by another user.
+However, if a user's access level allows them to delete their own updates, the `Workfront administrator` can log in as that user and delete updates they made.
 For more information, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md#creating-a-new-access-from-scratch) and [Log in as another user](../../administration-and-setup/add-users/create-and-manage-users/log-in-as-another-user.md).

 <ol>
  <li value="1">Go to the update or reply you want to delete.</li>